vanBrakel/GLM/README.md

-# Generalized Linear Model estimation in Matlab (same results as R)
+# Generalized Linear Models in Matlab (same results as in R)

 ---